 |Wholemeal baguette with chicken, cucumber, lettuce and tomato||Wholemeal bread sandwich with turkey, lettuce, cucumber, light mayonnaise/sauce||Try a salad box or some pasta with tuna or chicken and sweetcorn||Wholemeal bread roll with tomato and cheese||Grilled chicken in a wholemeal tortilla wrap with mushrooms or peppers|

 |Top Tip!
 Try different breads such as wholemeal pitta, bagels or wraps.||Top Tip!
 Milk is a source of calcium which helps develop healthy bones||Top Tip!
 Make a little extra pasta the night before and save some for their lunchbox||Top Tip!
 Avoid giving your kids any fizzy, sugary drinks||Top Tip!
 Make some homemade granola together – recipe available|

 Hydration is essential for a healthy body and mind.
 Thankfully our hydration advice couldn’t be more simple – water is best, all of the time.

 We encourage all Kellogg’s Cúl Camp kids to bring their own water bottle with them – the same advice is given to all inter-county players!
-In addition to water, low-fat milk serves a great function after exercise as they box to the right reveals.
+In addition to water, low-fat milk can also be good.
+Fruit juice shoud only be consumed with meals and ideally diluted.